Particulate matter: United Kingdom

+The Clean Air Act of 1956 was a major act of the Parliament of the United Kingdom for UK pollution control policies.
+Enacted in response to 1952's Great Smog of London, it allowed local authorities to declare smoke control areas and laid the foundation for future pollution control measures.

 To mitigate the problem of wood burning, starting from May 2021, traditional house coal (bituminous coal) and wet wood, two of the most polluting fuels, can no longer be sold.
 Wood sold in volumes of less than 2m^{3} must be certified as 'Ready to Burn', which means it has a moisture content of 20% or less.
 Manufactured solid fuels must also be certified as 'Ready to Burn' to ensure they meet sulfur and smoke emission limits.
-Starting from January 2022, all new wood burning stoves have to meet new EcoDesign standards (Ecodesign stoves produce 450 times more toxic air pollution than gas central heating.
+Starting from January 2022, all new wood burning stoves must meet new EcoDesign standards (Ecodesign stoves produce 450 times more toxic air pollution than gas central heating.
 Older stoves, which are now banned from sale, produce 3,700 times more).

-In 2023, the amount of smoke that burners in "smoke control areas" – most England's towns and cities – can emit per hour is reduced from 5g to 3g.
-Violation will result in an on-the-spot fine of up to £300.
-Those who do not comply may even get a criminal record.
+As of 2023, the amount of smoke that burners in "smoke control areas" – most England's towns and cities – can emit per hour was reduced from 5g to 3g.
+Violations can result in an on-the-spot fine of up to £300 and a possible criminal record.